 If you are considering joining the police and currently wear glasses or contact lenses you are likely to have a number of questions relating to your application.
 Let’s first take a brief look at the visual standards to see whether or not you already meet them.

 Police visual requirements:

-You can view the full police visual requirements on the following website:
+You can view the full police visual requirements here.

 I am not going to list all the requirements as they vary depending on which position within the police you intend on applying for.
 The most stringent requirements of unaided vision are 6/18 for Air observers and the most lenient category being 6/60 unaided for Police Community Support staff.

 What exactly do these numbers relate to in terms of the optician’s eye test chart?

 - Unaided vision of 6/18: This relates to roughly halfway down the eye test chart.